 Overview

-Opioid dependency and abuse have disrupted public safety – increasing the burden on law enforcement as well as the healthcare, child welfare, and juvenile and criminal justice systems.
+Opioid dependency has disrupted public safety – increasing the burden on law enforcement as well as the healthcare, child welfare, and juvenile and criminal justice systems.

-The Office of Juvenile Justice and Delinquency Prevention's (OJJDP's) drug courts serve youth and families with substance abuse challenges, including opioid abuse or co-occurring mental health disorders.
+The Office of Juvenile Justice and Delinquency Prevention's (OJJDP's) drug courts serve youth and families with substance use disorders, including opioid misuse or co-occurring mental health disorders.

 Through additional opioid-focused programs and specialized training and technical assistance, OJJDP is working to break the cycles of addiction and crime and help save lives.